drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ### Virtual team building: Not just for fun

 Who says team building needs an actual building?
 Bring colleagues together with virtual activities that not just offer entertainment, but can facilitate unique ways to bring your team together.
-My personal favourite?
+My personal favorite?
 [Music League](https://musicleague.com/).
 It's the stock market for people whose idea of diversifying assets means adding more indie rock to their playlists.

 In remote work, being close doesn't mean being near; it means being there.
 Show up, not just on screen, but in trust and teamwork.